Unboxed-Software/solana-course/content/required-memo.md

 - Disabling Required Memo extension and transferring without a memo

 ### 6.1 Transfer without Memo

-This test will attempt to transfer tokens from `ourTokenAccount` to `otherTokenAccount`.
+This first test will attempt to transfer tokens from `ourTokenAccount` to `otherTokenAccount`.
 This test is expected to fail as there is no memo attached to the transaction.
-Remember: When the `required memo` extension is enabled on a token account, a memo must associated with that transaction.

 ```tsx
 // ATTEMPT TO TRANSFER WITHOUT MEMO